 Also, this blog Life after BPD is very enlightening.
 She gives a clear perspective of what it’s like living with BPD.

-And last, but definitely not least, the reason that I decided to post this: Blurt.
+And last, but definitely not least, the reason that I decided to post this: The Blurt Foundation.
 They are the ones who started the #WhatYouDontSee campaign for Depression Awareness Week, for which I am very grateful.